fdsayre/COMICAL/README.md

 This is not a particularly philosophically coherent document.

-I am never sure if anything I do is a good idea.
+I am never totally sure if anything I do is a good idea.

 # TODO